Caring, Safe, and Orderly Learning Environments

 Caring, Safe, and Orderly Learning Environment

 Community Consolidated School District 15 is committed to maintaining safe and orderly schools and offices.
 Board of Education Policy 8:11 Caring, Safe, and Orderly Learning Environment supports the district's Civic Beliefs by promoting mutual respect, civility, and orderly conduct among students, employees, parents, and other community members.

 Any individual entering District 15 property or attending school district-sponsored activities including extracurricular activities, board meetings, or athletic events shall treat others with dignity and respect.
-This policy is not intended to deprive any person of his/her right to freedom of expression but rather to maintain, to the extent possible and reasonable, a safe, harassment-free educational atmosphere for the school community with minimal disruption.
+This policy is not intended to deprive any person of their right to freedom of expression but rather to maintain, to the extent possible and reasonable, a safe, harassment-free educational atmosphere for the school community with minimal disruption.
 The district encourages positive communication and discourages volatile, hostile, or aggressive behaviors.
 The district expects public cooperation with this endeavor.